nlenno1/find-my-meal-ms2/README.md

 - Example User 1 - I am an **enthusiastic cook** looking for new recipe ideas
 - Example User 2 - I a newly diagnosed as **gluten intolerent** and I need to find some new recipes
 - Example User 3 - I am cooking for a friend who has **specific dietary needs** and I need to find a recipe
-- Example User 4 - I am worried about the amount of **food waste produced** and want use up my leftovers in a Meal
+- Example User 4 - I am worried about the amount of **food waste produced** and want use up my leftovers from previous meals
-- Example User 5 - I want to reduce my **enviromental impact** by changing my diet and adding some vegan meals to my diet
+- Example User 5 - I want to reduce my **enviromental impact** by changing my diet and adding some vegan meals to my meal routine

 The website needs to enable the **USER** to: